GaloisInc/HaLVM/HACKING.md

 > halvm-ghc-pkg recache

 The configure system will accept and honor the "--prefix" flag as per normal.
-We also strongly suggest using the "--enable-gmp" flag, in order to enable the (much faster) GMP library for large integer math.
+Using the "--enable-gmp" flag is optional, but is strongly recommended in order to enable the (much faster) GMP library for large integer math.

 If you intend on using inter-domain communication (specified in `Communication.Rendezvous` and `Communication.IVC`), run the `mkrenddir` script